yohamta/furex/README.md

 Furex is a minimal GUI framework for [Ebitengine](https://ebiten.org/) that supports a subset of [Flex Layout Algorithm](https://www.w3.org/TR/css-flexbox-1/#layout-algorithm).

-For now, Furex is not a component library but a framework for positioning and stacking virtual components, handling button and touch events.
+For now, Furex is not a component library but a framework for positioning and stacking virtual widgets, handling button and touch events.
 How they are rendered is completely up to the user.

 [GoDoc](https://pkg.go.dev/github.com/yohamta/furex/v2)